Here you can search for the most Frequently Asked Questions (FAQs) for several areas across the

 b.
 The projected figure following correction and how this has been determined; and

 c.
-Demonstrating that the correction will meet the minimum 1 per cent of primary charges and threshold requirement dependent on the type of unplanned settlement run you seek
+Demonstrating that the correction will meet the materiality threshold requirement dependent on the type of unplanned settlement run you seek

 - Detail sufficient information of each wholesale-retail pairing requiring recalculation